Skip to content ↓

 Approval for term-time absence

 The Government’s amendments of the Education Regulations 2006 removed the right of Headteachers to authorise family holidays and extended leave.
-The Academy policy, therefore, reflects this legislation.
+The academy policy, therefore, reflects this legislation.

 Valid reasons for authorised absence include: